Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-react.md

 2. In Excel, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
 ![Excel Add-in button](images/excel_quickstart_addin_2a.png)

-3. Choose the **Color Me** button in the task pane to set the color of the selected range to green.
+3. In the task pane, choose the **Color Me** button pane to set the color of the selected range to green.
 ![Excel Add-in](images/excel_quickstart_addin_2b.png)

 ## Next steps